melezhik/Sparrow6/posts/Application Less Containers.md

 - maintenance pages when application needs a considerable time of update are simple aw well

-- complex and more sofisticated application health checks not covered by standard K8s probes
+- complex and more sophisticated application health checks not covered by standard K8s probes

 - kubernetes manifests are kept small and simple, no more YAML/JSON hell of pile of argocd,flux,jsonet,helm/you name it abstractions.
 Just plain vanilla k8s manifests , everything complex goes to agent layer